 Again make sure you have the basic knowledge to understand what you’re venturing to.

-If you selected EIP option like us, you will encode your contribution details(amount you will invest, frequency of contribution & which savings account it will be deducted if you have multiple savings account).
+If you selected EIP option like us, you will encode your contribution details( the amount you will invest, frequency of contribution & which savings account it will be deducted if you have multiple savings account).

 6. You also need and it is important to read the following documents for additional information.